47degrees/fp-with-arrow-videos/Semigroup-Monoid.md

 }
 ```

-^ Monoid is defined as a Typeclass, and like all Typeclasses in Functional Programming, has encoded behaviors.
-It extends the semigroup type class, adding an empty method to semigroup´s combine.
+^ Monoid extends the semigroup type class, adding an empty method to semigroup´s combine.

 ---